Miss Grand Honduras: Selection of contestants

 In its first two editions, the national finalists were directly chosen by the central licensee through an online application then the qualified candidates were later assigned to represent one of the 18 country's administrative departments.

 Editions

 Date and Venue

-The following list is the edition detail of the Miss Grand Honduras contest, since its inception in 2022.
+The following table lists the details of each edition of the Miss Grand Honduras pageant since its inception in 2022.